fellowish/firefox-review/README.md

 ### Enabling
 Once you have that installed, you need to enable css alterations in Firefox:
-* Open Firefox
+* Open Firefox.

-* In the urlbar, type in:
+* In the urlbar, type in about:config
-	* about:config

-* "Accept the risk"
+* "Accept the risk".

 * Search for toolkit.legacyUserProfileCustomizations.stylesheets

-	* enable it, obviously
+* Enable it, obviously.

-* Close firefox and reopen it!
+* Close firefox and reopen it.

+Once you've done that, Firefox Review should be up and running.

 ## License